ABorrel/CPDatSSI/docs/mapping_logic.md

 # Mapping chemicals on CPDAT fields
-## Function description, and oecd used
+## Function description, oecd used and list presence
 ### Pesticide
 - pesticide
 - antimicrobial